16 Back Exercising Equipment and Machines for Your Home or Commercial Gym

 Resistance Bands

-Resistance BandsThese are flat elastic bands that are elastic or tubular.
+Woman Stretching Resistance BandThese are flat elastic bands that are elastic or tubular.
 They’re great for resistance training and strength training.
 They are a total body workout helping you stabilize other muscle groups allowing for a greater range of motion and flexibility.

 Pros